How to Use This Calculator

 Provide the total official plate appearances where a batter does not walk, get hit by a pitch, sacrifice, or have catcher's interference.
 This is the denominator for batting average.

-The calculator will display the batting average, presented as a three-decimal number, along with a rating of the performance.
+The calculator will display the batting average, presented as a three-decimal number, along with a performance rating, out rate, hits per 10 at-bats, and the number of additional hits needed to reach .275 or .300.
+An 'Insights' panel will provide further interpretation of your performance.

 Example Calculation